kirilcvetkov92/Self-Driving-Car-Behavior-Deep-Learning/writeup_template.md

 python drive.py model.h5
 ```

-### Code quality
+### Running the code

 #### Functionality
-For running the code you will need the udacity simulatow which can be found here :
+For running this project you will need to install udacity simulation which can be found on [self-driving-car-sim]( https://github.com/udacity/self-driving-car-sim) git repository.

-#### 2. Submission includes functional code
+#### Running
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

+#### Code Readability
+The code in model.py uses a Python generator located in utils.py, to generate data for training rather than storing the training data in RAM.
+The model.py code is clearly organized and comments are included where needed.

 #### 3. Submission code is usable and readable